-The permanent staffing establishment during the 2019-20 financial year was four Senior Inspection/Research Officers, one Inspection/Research Officer, two Research Assistants, one Official Visitor Coordinator, and one Executive Support Officer.
+The permanent staffing establishment during the 2020-21 financial year was three Principal Inspection Officers, two Senior Inspection and Research Officers, one Inspection and Research Officer, one Executive Support Officer, one Official Visitor Coordinator and two Research Assistants.

-In addition to the permanent establishment, there were two temporary Principal Inspection Officers, two temporary part-time Administration Assistants, one graduate position and one Aboriginal Cadet.
+In addition to the permanent establishment, there was one temporary Principal Inspection Officer, one temporary Aboriginal Inspection and Liaison Officer, one Graduate position, two temporary part-time Administration Assistants and one casual Aboriginal Cadet.